KUT: HD programming

 (An HD Radio is required for all HD stations.)

 Local productions

-Local productions include In Black America and Texas Standard (hosted by David Brown).
-Latino USA with Maria Hinojosa also originated at KUT, but is now independently produced.
+Local productions include In Black America (hosted by John L. Hanson Jr.) and Texas Standard (hosted by David Brown).
+Latino USA with Maria Hinojosa originated at KUT, but is now independently produced.

 Former music shows that moved to KUTX include Eklektikos, hosted by John Aielli (with KUT since 1966); Left of the Dial; and shows hosted by Jay Trachtenberg, and Jody Denberg.

 Funding

 Like other public radio stations in the United States, KUT broadcasts on-air pledge drives in order to raise monetary contributions from listeners.
 Listener contributions and businesssponsorship, termed "community support," account for roughly 80% of the station's budget.
 Sponsors are noted on-air in the form of abbreviated announcements called underwriting spots.

 History

 University of Texas' early radio activities

 The actual beginning date of radio transmissions on the UT-Austin campus has never been fully substantiated.
 There is an unofficial reference to an on-campus radio operation as early as 1912.
 But the most reliable information indicates that the first authorization was an experimental radio station license – bearing the call sign 5XU – that was issued to the University on March 22, 1921.

 A year later, on March 22, 1922, a new AM band broadcasting station license was issued, bearing the randomly assigned call letters WCM.
 In its first years, the broadcasting station was used for a number of purposes, beginning as a demonstration project in the Physics Department, whose Professor Simpson L. Brown had persuaded the administration to let him build the station in the first place.
 Beginning in 1923, though, funding concerns prompted a transfer of operational control to the University's Extension Division for extension teaching.
 One of the stipulations of the transfer agreement was that funds would be provided for operations and maintenance to put the station in a "first-class" condition.
 The funds, however, did not materialize and broadcasting suffered until a state agriculture official needed a means to broadcast daily crop and weather reports.

 A deal between the official and UT's Extension Division allowed agriculture broadcasts for one hour per day in exchange for equipment maintenance.
 At other times of the day, the University would broadcast items of interest from the campus, including a number of faculty lecture series.
 But by the end of 1924, the Physics Department decided it wanted the station back, and with the approval of the Board of Regents, the Physics Department regained control in the summer of 1925.
 They had a new license granted on October 30 and it bore, for the first time, the call letters KUT.